msoneal0/MRCI/docs/README.md

 # MRCI #

 (Modular Remote Command Interpreter) is a command interpreter primarily designed to provide any type of remote service to connected clients.
 As the name implies, it is expandable via 3rd party modules by adding addtional commands that remote clients can run on the host.
 It has a fully feasured user account management system with access control to certain commands for certain users.
-All persistent data is handled by a SQLite database and all remote connections are handled via TCP and encrypted in SSL/TLS.

 ### Usage ###